 I have come to the pinnacle of success in business.
 In the eyes of others, my life has been the symbol of success.
 However, apart from work, I have little joy.
 Finally, my wealth is simply a fact to which I am accustomed.
 At this time, lying on the hospital bed and remembering all my life, … Continue reading Last Words Of Steve Jobs

 Negative thinking can ruin your life.
-It’s not a joke; this is one of the major obstacles towards happiness.
+It’s not a joke; this is one of the major obstacles to happiness.
 Even when you’re on your way to achieving something great, the negative thoughts can stress you out.
 I said the wrong thing again.
 How could I be so stupid?
 I hate this job.
 But I couldn’t … Continue reading Positive Ideas To Stop Negative Thinking

 In this blog post, I want to share about the life of a happiness coach and emotional wellness volunteer.
 It seems fun.
 In fact, it is—it’s the way how you define fun.
 I became one a few years ago due to the deep interest and requirement of the subject.
 Most of us are unhappy and … Continue reading Life Of A Happiness And Mental Health Coach

 Yesterday, while cooking dinner, I suddenly realized that I am somewhat ambidextrous i.e. I can work with two hands on two tasks simultaneously.
-It's not something unusual as such but that reminded me a good lesson I have learned—problems are opportunities.
-In 2006-7, I broke my right-hand elbow and my hand was in plaster for … Continue reading Believe Me, Problems Are Opportunities!
+It's not something unusual as such but that reminded me of a good lesson I have learned—problems are opportunities.
+In 2006-7, I broke my right-hand elbow and my hand was in plaster … Continue reading Believe Me, Problems Are Opportunities!

 Many of us grew up believing that it’s nobler to give than to receive.
 This proclamation safeguards us from becoming self-centered monsters—scanning our environment to see what we can extract to fill ourselves.
 But this may turn us into a narcissist because we think we become great as we’re giving, and just giving.
 But I have a … Continue reading There’s Receiving In Every Giving